Spectral shift function of higher order: Proof of Theorem

 Since by~(\ref{ToDiscreteMeasureSmEst}) and~(\ref{ToDiscreteApprox}) Combining the latter with~(\ref{ToDiscreteMeasurePreCauchy}) implies that for every~$\epsilon > 0$, there is~$m_\epsilon \in \N$ such that for all $m, m' > m_\epsilon$,

 The lemma is proved. \end{proof}

 Now we shall prove Theorem~\ref{MainTheoremExt} following the scheme outlined in Section \ref{sec:doi-case}.

-By Lemma~\ref{ToDiscreteMeasure}, without loss of generality, we assume that the spectrum of the operator~$H$ is concentrated in the integral points, i.e., if~$dE_\lambda$ is the spectral measure of~$H$, then where~$E = \left\{E_l \right\}_{l \in \Z}$ is a spectral family.
+By Lemma~\ref{ToDiscreteMeasure}, without loss of generality, we assume that~$H_t$ has pure integral point spectrum, i.e., if~$dE_\lambda$ is the spectral measure of~$H$, then where~$E = \left\{E_l \right\}_{l \in \Z}$ is a spectral family.
 The operator~$T_{\phi_{n, h, p}}$ associated with $H$ is given by the finite multiple sum

 By Lemma \ref{CompactSupportTphi}, it is enough to consider the polynomial integral momenta $\phi_{n,h,p}$ only on compact sets.
 Therefore, $T_{\phi_{n,h,p}}$ is given by the finite sum in the proofs below.